pingcap/docs/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 1, indicating enabling the window function feature.
 - This variable is used to control whether to enable the support for window functions.
-Window functions may use reserved or key words.
+Note that window functions may use reserved keywords.
 This might cause SQL statements that could be executed normally cannot be parsed after upgrading TiDB.
 In this case, you can set `tidb_enable_window_function` to `0`.

 ### tidb_slow_query_file